 Where can I find information about maths (mathematics)?

-Maths (short for mathematics) is all about numbers and how you can learn to use them to solve problems in everyday life.
+Maths (short for mathematics) is all about numbers, patterns and shapes, and how you can learn to use them to solve problems in everyday life.

 Here are some important words in mathematics:

 Adding: Adding two or more numbers together to find the total.